cognocoder/cc/README.md

 Alternatively, one can create an `all` target and manually invoke `make`, without using job slots.

 As you may have noted, `make clean` remove derived files and `make run` runs the application.

+Be mindful that Make will use `find` to collect C and C++ sources, build object files with `gcc` and `g++`, respectively.
+During source files pre-processing, the compiler records dependencies, which are listed as so to produce the target executable image.
+This approach is not recommended, since every source file inside the directory tree will be included in the build proccess.
+However, the number of object files grew to fast and out of control.
+Any input in this manner is appreciated.

 ## Tests